 Double Bucket & Bury System

 This is a more creative way to generate the same decomposition with a two-phased approach.
-Start by creating a composting bucket system by connecting two 5-gallon buckets together as Jess did for her composting system that she uses in her suburban neighborhood.
-After the materials have broken down a bit, she buries the partially decomposed organic matter in the soil in her garden where it continues to breakdown and feed the soil and her plants.
+Start by creating a composting bucket system by connecting two 5-gallon buckets together as Jess did for the composting system that she uses in her suburban neighborhood.
+After the materials have broken down a bit, she buries the partially decomposed organic matter in the soil in her garden where it continues to break down and feed the soil and her plants.

 This system allows her to perform some of the decomposition in enclosed buckets where she can stir or turn it to aerate while also keeping out animals.
 So long as she turns it regularly and includes some dirt or soil in the bucket, it doesn’t create any stinky smells.

 Then she buries broken-down pieces of compost matter that don’t attract animals when buried underground yet aren’t large chunks of matter fresh from her kitchen or yard waste.
-She shared all about this method in her edition of Bring Your Trash To Life.
+She shared all about this method in her edition of Compost Chronicles.

 Buried Buckets Walking Path

 This idea seems so novel and came from the Regenerative Gardening online class I took through Kiss the Ground and taught by Farmer Rishi.
 (P.S.
 If you’re interested in taking the class, I learned a ton, and you can get a 10% discount with code SOIL2020)